 General outpatient rehab for alcohol addiction and for drug addiction are pretty much precisely the same.
 Although addiction affects people in broadly different ways and manifests for a wide range of reasons, the mechanism is the same for everyone.

 Addiction is a condition that causes the brain to prioritize a substance irrationally.
 There are a variety of psychological and biochemical reasons for this that are entirely beyond your control.
 However, it is in your power to force yourself to deal with thoughts, feelings, values and beliefs that lead you to use drugs or alcohol in an unsafe way.
 Most people can’t do it alone, which is why we’re here for you at Recovery at the Crossroads.

 Sometimes people take the naive view that rehab is a cure-all for addiction.
 While this would be wonderful, addiction is a chronic disease.
 As such, recovery is an ongoing process, and you must never stop making an effort to stay sober.
 The majority of people who achieve long-term abstinence continue attending group and/or individual therapy for years after rehab, or continue indefinitely.

 All of the alumni from Recovery at the Crossroads are lifelong family members.
 You’ll always have us and your peer support network to turn to, no matter what.

 If you or a loved one need help now please call our recovery center helpline at 888-342-3881 or visit our insurance page to verify if your policy will cover the treatment.
-We provide effective outpatient addiction treatment to residents across the great state of New Jersey and the following localities of Gloucester Township, Deptford Township, Wenonah, Washington Township, Turnersville, Pine Hill, Clementon, Lindenwold, and Somerdale.
+We provide effective outpatient addiction treatment to residents across the great state of New Jersey and the following localities of Cherry Hill, Camden, Gloucester Township, Deptford Township, Wenonah, Washington Township, Turnersville, Pine Hill, Clementon, Lindenwold, and Somerdale.